These must-listen podcasts are raising marginalized voices - KTVZ

 Here are a few podcasts you should listen to; shows that will take you on a journey you may not have been on or understood.

-As “Adult ISH” co-host Merk Nyugen explains, show hosts are “pointing out new signs or buildings you’ve never noticed before.
+As “Adult ISH” co-host Merk Nguyen explains, show hosts are “pointing out new signs or buildings you’ve never noticed before.
 It’s a completely new experience.
 You’re learning together.”

 A quick reminder, though: The shows and subjects included in this guide are simply a drop in a larger bucket of podcasts to open your eyes and minds to the world in which we live.